mt-mods/playerfactions/README.md

 ## Mod integration

-The following mods have optional support for `factions`:
+The following mods have optional support for `playerfactions`:

 - `areas`: Protect faction territory using areas

-Additionally, `factions` can optionally depend on the following mods:
+Additionally, `playerfactions` can optionally depend on the following mods:

 - `intllib`: Provide localizations for different languages

-### Using `factions` in your own mod
+### Using `playerfactions` in your own mod

 I strongly recommend reading through the `init.lua` file; the functions at the top give you a pretty good idea of how to use it, but just in case you're short on time I'll list the most important functions below.